Marching into a Career with the MilitaryFebruary 22, 2023

 - National Guard: the Army or Air National Guard are part-time service members whose main focus is on homeland security and humanitarian relief.
 These units assist communities in their state during emergencies like storms, floods, fires, and other national disasters.
-During times of conflict, the President can federalize the National Guards and the service members can be deployed overseas.
+During times of conflict, the President can federalize the National Guards and service members can be deployed overseas.

 To Be Enlisted or To Be an Officer?

 If you are interested in military service, a question to consider is whether you would like to enlist or enter as an officer.
-The fundamental difference between the two is that in order to be an officer you must have a bachelor’s degree.

 You can also join the military as an officer, if you have already obtained a college degree.
-Officers manage enlisted personnel, they plan missions, provide orders, and assign tasks.
+Officers manage enlisted personnel, plan missions, provide orders, and assign tasks.
 Officers also operate and command aircrafts, ships, or armored vehicles.
 If you have a specialized professional degree, you could also be responsible for providing medical, legal, engineering, and other services to military personnel.

 Why would you want to join the military?
 You need to take the time to consider this question carefully.
 There are many good reasons to join the military, including: